Why It’s Normal for Emotional Abuse Targets to be Angry

 When the spin started, I felt dizzy, and in my panic and desperation to be heard, I raised my voice.
 Okay, I yelled.

-The conversations got so convoluted and nonsensical at times, I felt like I was going insane.
+The conversations got so convoluted and nonsensical at times, that I felt like I was going insane.

 When I was done driving myself into yet another wall, I would beg God, with snot, tears, and blood-shot eyes while rocking on my bathroom floor, to help me.
 Help me not be angry at the insanity I lived with.
 Help me be forgiving.
 Help me forget.
 Help me be good.

 But it was pointless.
 It got me nowhere.
-And I lost my dignity, I believe.
-I was a cornered child who needed to put my big girl pants on and make some grown up decisions.
+And I lost my dignity and self-respect, I believe.
+I was a cornered child who needed to put my big girl pants on and make some grown-up decisions.

 In The Dance of Anger: A Woman’s Guide to Changing the Patterns of Intimate Relationships by Harriet Lerner, Ph.D.
 Lerner writes:

 That was it!
-I was submitting to unfair circumstances and complaining about it when what I really needed to do was just stop.
+I was submitting to a merry-go-round of unfair circumstances and complaining about how it wouldn’t stop—when what I really needed to do was get off.

-Stop fighting the insanity.
+Getting off meant I needed to stop fighting the insanity.
+Stop hitting my head against a brick wall.
 Accept that we all get to make our own choices about how we live our lives.
 Our spouses get to decide how they live.
 And we get to decide how we live.

 If they choose to live destructively and don’t want to get help for themselves or change, then we get to decide if we’re going to live with that.